NxPKG/khulnasoft-docs/content/cloudflare-one/policies/gateway/dns-policies/scheduled-dns-policies.md

 # Scheduled DNS policies

-Cloudflare Gateway allows you to configure any DNS policy to activate or deactivate on a regular time interval.
+Khulnasoft Gateway allows you to configure any DNS policy to activate or deactivate on a regular time interval.

 By default, Gateway policies are unscheduled and apply at all times.
 You can use the [Gateway Rules API](/api/operations/zero-trust-gateway-rules-create-zero-trust-gateway-rule) to create a new DNS policy with a schedule or add a schedule to an existing policy.
 To schedule a policy, send a [`POST`](/api/operations/zero-trust-gateway-rules-create-zero-trust-gateway-rule) or [`PUT`](/api/operations/zero-trust-gateway-rules-update-zero-trust-gateway-rule) request with the `schedule` parameter set to your desired days of the week, times of day, and an optional time zone.
 The schedule will appear in Zero Trust under **Gateway** > **Firewall Policies** > **DNS** when you expand the row for the policy.